-There are 10 lab activities that you will complete during the semester.
+There are 11 lab activities that you will complete during the semester.
 These activities provide you with opportunities to apply and extend what you are learning in your reading and through lectures.
 If you were taking this course in person and needed to attend a "recitation" each week, these are the activities you'd complete during recitation.
-Although we do not require you to attend a weekly online recitation, please note that we do have several optional weekly Zoom help sessions set up, and we strongly encourage you to try to attend at least one of these sessions each week if you need extra assistance.
-During these sessions, one of our teaching assistants will be available to review material with you and answer questions as you work through our weekly assignments.
-If multiple students attend these sessions at the same time, we hope these optional sessions will also be valuable opportunities for you to meet some of your peers and form connections among your peers.
-The times of our optional Zoom help sessions can be found by clicking the Course Logistics button on the homepage of our course site and then clicking the link for Optional Zoom Help Sessions.
+Although we do not require you to attend a weekly online recitation, please remember we are available to help you many times each week via Zoom.
+Again, you can find out more about when we can be available by clicking on the Course Logistics button on the homepage of our course site and then clicking the link for Getting Help Outside of Class Time.
+Posting questions in our discussion forums is also a great way to get some extra help!

 During the weeks in which you have lab activities, links to the activities will be posted within the weekly overview, or you can also get to the lab activities by clicking on the Assignments link on the left side of the course page.
 A page with links to all lab activities can also be found in our Course Logistics section.
 Lab activities will include several questions that will require short answers, and, for all lab activities, you should save your work as a Word or PDF file and then submit that file through the appropriate link within the weekly module.
-All lab activities are due on Fridays by 11:55 p.m.
+All lab activities, with the exception of Lab Activity #6, are due on Fridays by 11:55 p.m.
+(Lab #6 will be due on a Sunday).